-Your Directors would like to express their earnest appreciation for the valuable efforts of every employee at all levels for their hard work, dedication and commitment without which the Company would not have been able to undertake the challenging targets in all areas of operations.
-The Company believes in empowering its employees through greater knowledge, team spirit and developing greater sense of responsibility.
+The Directors hereby wish to place on record the enthusiasm and unstinting efforts of every employee at all levels for their hard work, dedication and commitment without which the Company would not have been able to undertake the challenging targets in all areas of operations.
+SELAN believes in empowering its employees through greater knowledge, team spirit and developing greater sense of responsibility.
 We are fortunate to have such a team whose endeavors have laid a strong foundation for the success of the organization as a whole.
-Your Directors also wish to place on record their deep sense of appreciation for the committed services by all the employees of the Company.
+Your Directors also wish to place on record their deep sense of appreciation for the committed services rendered by all the employees of the Company.

 On behalf of the Company, we wish to convey our appreciation to the Ministry of Petroleum and Natural Gas (MoPNG), Directorate General of Hydrocarbons (DGH), Ministry of Environment and Forests (MoEF), Government of India and the Bankers of the Company for their continuous support, cooperation and guidance.
-The Directors particularly, wish to acknowledge and place on record the continuous support and guidance of all the shareholders and, more importantly, for the confidence reposed in the Company's management.
+The Directors, particularly, wish to acknowledge and place on record the continuous support and guidance of all the shareholders and more importantly, for the confidence reposed in the Company's management.